sandboxie-plus/Sandboxie/CODE_OF_CONDUCT.md

-# Sandboxie's Code of Conduct
+# Sandboxie Community Code of Conduct

 ## Our Pledge